What is an audio fade tool?

 Why browser-based fading is private

 SoundSlicr is browser-first.
-In the MVP, fade processing runs locally with FFmpeg WASM after you choose a file.
+In the current version, fade processing runs locally with FFmpeg WASM after you choose a file.
 There is no login, no billing flow, no cloud project storage, and no intentional backend upload step for the fade workflow.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.